Wondering how to avoid time wasters?

 What’s Time Doctor?

-Time Doctor is a powerful time tracking and employee productivity management tool used by large companies, like Ericsson and Verizon, and SMBs, like Thrive Market, to monitor employee performance.
+Time Doctor is a powerful time tracking and employee productivity management tool used by large companies and SMBs to monitor employee performance.

 With several employee-friendly settings, Time Doctor gives absolute clarity over where time is being spent — for any employee and manager.